 Flip Unitrust — A flip unitrust combines the benefits of a net income unitrust with those of a standard unitrust.
-The trust functions like a net income trust until the funding asset (real estate or another asset) is sold by the trustee or until a specific date chosen by you (for example: your date of retirement).
-The trust then “flips” to a straight unitrust, and the beneficiary(ies) begin receiving payments based on the percent payout rate selected when the trust was created.
+The trust functions like a net income trust until the funding asset (real estate or another asset) is sold by the trustee or until a specific date chosen by you (for example, your date of retirement).
+The trust then “flips” to a straight unitrust, and the beneficiary(ies) begins receiving payments based on the percent payout rate selected when the trust was created.

 Annuity Trust (CRAT) — This trust pays the same fixed amount for the entire trust term – between 5% and 7% of the trust’s funding value — regardless of the changing value of the trust assets.
 Additions may not be made to this type of trust.